Comprehensive Financial Planning Boise City, ID

 • Independent Registered Investment Advisor (RIA)

 As an independent RIA, we are not tied to a bank or brokerage product shelf.
-We are not confined to in-house products.
-That independence supports objective advice built around your plan.
+Our recommendations are not restricted to proprietary offerings.
+This structure supports objective guidance centered on your financial plan.

 • CERTIFIED FINANCIAL PLANNER® Professional (CFP®)

 Earning the CFP® designation requires comprehensive training in areas including retirement planning, tax strategy, estate coordination, insurance analysis, investment management, and ethical standards.
-Boise City, ID CFP® professionals complete extensive education, pass a comprehensive exam, meet experience requirements, and follow ongoing ethical and continuing education standards.
+CFP® professionals serving clients in Boise City, ID complete rigorous education, successfully pass a comprehensive examination, satisfy experience requirements, and adhere to continuing education and ethical obligations.

 • Accredited Investment Fiduciary® (AIF®)